-The Honors Program in Anthropology allows exceptional undergraduate students to undertake independent research on a topic in consultation with faculty members.
+The Honors Program in Anthropology allows exceptional undergraduate students to undertake independent research on a topic in consultation and mentorship with faculty members.
 This program is open to all Anthropology majors with junior standing who have a 3.3 GPA in all general University courses and Anthropology courses, and who are approved for acceptance into the Honors Program by the Departmental faculty.
 Completion of the program requires:

 - Submission of a written thesis, evaluated by the student's Honors Committee.

 - Oral presentation of the thesis (15-20 mins.), which includes invited guests and members of the department, evaluated by the student's Honors Committee.

 - Oral examination (defense) of the thesis, administered by the student's Honors Committee, usually after the public presentation.

 The honors thesis hours are expected to be in excess of the 30 hours required for the Major in Anthropology and are typically done in the student’s senior year.
 This timeline may be modified after consultation with the thesis adviser, Departmental Director of the Honors Program, and Faculty approval.

 Students meeting these requirements receive Honors or High Honors in Anthropology, depending on the quality of their thesis, grades in anthropology courses, and examination results.
 Successful Departmental Honors students will receive a Vanderbilt diploma that records Honors or High Honors in Anthropology.